4005cmd19/service-provider/README.md

 Make sure that the event object contains all the parameters that the function needs.

-After the pull request is approved I will update AWS Lambda and EventBridge with the new code.
+After the pull request is submitted I will update AWS Lambda and EventBridge with the new code.

 ## Test changes
 Test new `handler` function behaviour in `index_test.mjs`